 My Pumps

-I used the Medela Sonata at home for the most part.
+With Elliott, I used the Medela Sonata at home for the most part.
 It has a rechargeable battery so you don’t have to stay connected to the wall while pumping.
 I love the settings to increase and decrease suction the most.
 I feel like it has a gentler initial than other pumps.